wmnsk/go-pfcp/README.md

 ### Installation

 go-pfcp supports Go Modules.
-Just run `go mod tidy` in your project's directory to collect the required packages automatically.
+Run `go mod tidy` in your project's directory to collect the required packages automatically.
+See [Features](#features) for how to handle messages and IEs, and what is supported.

 ### Running examples

 #### Exchanging Heartbeat

 Small heartbeat client and server examples are available under [examples/heartheat](./examples/heartheat/).
-The client sends HeartbeatRequest, and the server responds to it with HeartbeatResponse.
+The client sends a Heartbeat Request, and the server responds to it with a Heartbeat Response.

 1. Run the server

 By default, the server listens on loopback.
-It can be specified explicitly by the `-s` flag.
+The address/port can be specified explicitly by the `-s` flag.

 ```shell-session
 go-pfcp/examples/heartbeat/hb-server$ go run main.go